acasarsa/epic-react/README.md

 ## Background
 This is a container repo to hold my progress on the [Epic React](https://epicreact.dev/) course by Kent C. Dodds.
+This course seems like a great intro or review for anyone looking to brush up on or learn React.
+I was most excited about the testing section and suspense.

 ## System Requirements